 - Minnesota River: Shakopee Public Water Access, located in the city of Shakopee, on east of State Highway 101 on the north shore of Minnesota River.

 - Minnesota River: Winkle Park Public Water Access, located in the city of Chaska in Winkel Park, just west of the County Road 41 bridge, west on West 1st Street, south on Cedar St on the west bank of Minnesota River.

 - Minnesota River: Carver Public Water Access, located in the city of Carver, southeast of County Road 40, southeast on Oak Street, northwest on Main Street east, on the west bank of Minnesota River.

-- Minnesota River: Thomas Ferry Public Water Access, 1.5 mi north of Jordan, on County Road 9.
+- Minnesota River: Thompson Ferry Access, (temporarily closed) 1.5 mi north of Jordan, on County Road 9.